cytoscape/cytoscape.js-pdf-export/README.md

 ## Known Limitations

-* In Cytoscape.js when a node border opacity is partially transparent it sometimes sometimes looks like two rings.
+* In Cytoscape.js when node border opacity is partially transparent it sometimes sometimes looks like two rings.
   This is because the fill part of the node is 1/2 underneath the border, so when the border is transparent the part that's over the fill ends up with a different color than the part that's not over the fill.
   This does not happen with PDFkit (not sure why), the border will look like a solid ring.